WysockiKamil/Portfolio/README.md

 # Portfolio

 # About me
-Certified Software Tester with almost a year of experience of commercial experience in a company that produces one of the most popular navigation for drivers in Poland testing both mobile apps (Android and iOS) and web.
+Certified Software Tester with a year of commercial experience in a company that produces one of the most popular navigation for drivers in Poland testing both mobile apps (Android and iOS) and web.
 As part of my work, I took part in several projects - both mobile and web applications.
 My goal is to develop testing knowlage and technical skills.
 On this site I would like to share my all gained experience from the courses I have finished and from my own reserches and studies.

 # Tools
 * [Jira](https://www.atlassian.com/pl/software/jira), [Trello](https://trello.com/pl) - project management tools;